-Getting treated with Botox once you start noticing that your skin does not bounce back into the position quickly or if these dynamic lines take longer to go away.
-The idea here is to reduce the action of these muscles with Botox; enough not to cause a deep crease from forming while maintaining your natural expressions.
+Consider Botox treatment once you start noticing that your skin does not bounce back into the position quickly or if these dynamic lines take longer to go away.
+The idea here is to reduce the action of these muscles with Botox in Singapore; enough not to cause a deep crease from forming while maintaining your natural expressions.

 These can appear just about anywhere on the skin and are present when we keep a neutral expression.
 They are a result of the natural aging process, as the skin structures deteriorate or when we lose volume in our skin.
 What you can do:

 Sun protection is paramount as a preventive measure.
 You can also speak to the doctor in any aesthetic clinic in Singapore about laser treatments or filler injections to correct any existing static lines.

 Smoothen out your wrinkles with Clear + Brilliant Laser.

 Lighten deep lines with face fillers that can be found in many aesthetic clinics in Singapore!